probably-not/artifix/README.md

 - A CloudFront Distribution will be placed above the S3 bucket to allow for global caching of the packages.
 - If an auth key (or a list of auth keys) is given, a CloudFront Function will be added to the CloudFront Distribution, along with a CloudFront KeyValueStore, which can be used to authenticate and protect the Hex Registry.

+Here's the fun part though - this is just a template repository!
+You can customize the behavior however you wish!
+The actual goal of Artifix is to provide a pattern that everyone can use to build a Hex Registry, which automatically deploys to a global CDN, and allows for authorization via Auth Keys.

 ## What Does The Name `Artifix` Mean?

 I don't know.
 I was thinking about "artifacts", and Elixir, and Hex, and Phoenix, and how they all have the letter "x" in them... so I thought about how to combine the word "artifacts" with the letter "x" - and "Artifix" came out!